What is this medication?

-- an unusual or allergic reaction to cetirizine, hydroxyzine, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to cetirizine, hydroxyzine, other medications, foods, dyes, or preservatives

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-You can take this medicine with food or on an empty stomach.
-Take your medicine at regular times.
+You can take this medication with food or on an empty stomach.
+Take your medication at regular times.
 Do not take more often than directed.
-You may need to take this medicine for several days before your symptoms improve.
+You may need to take this medication for several days before your symptoms improve.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.
-While this drug may be prescribed for children as young as 6 years of age for selected conditions, precautions do apply.
+While this medication may be prescribed for children as young as 6 years of age for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medication?

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while using this medication?